The Hidden Uncertainty in a Neural Networks Activations: Introduction

 \section{Introduction}

-The recent success of deep neural networks in a variety of applications \cite{hinton2012speech,Redmon2016-qx,he2016resnet, He2017-rh,chen2018deeplabv3} has been primarily driven by improvements in predictive performance, while progress on safety-related issues remained relatively slow \cite{amodei2016concrete,bozhinoski2019safety,janai2017computer,sunderhauf2018limits}.
-Thereby, quantifying the uncertainty associated with the predictions of a neural network is a central challenge and represents a prerequisite for a broad deployment of deep learning approaches.
+The recent success of deep neural networks in a variety of applications \cite{hinton2012speech,Redmon2016-qx} has been primarily driven by improvements in predictive performance, while progress on safety-related issues remained relatively slow \cite{amodei2016concrete,bozhinoski2019safety,janai2017computer}.
+Thereby, quantifying the uncertainty associated with the predictions of a neural network is a central challenge and a prerequisite for their broader deployment.
 One commonly distinguishes between two types of uncertainty \cite{Kiureghian2009-co}.
-Uncertainties arising from noise in the data regardless of the choice of model and parameters are called \emph{aleatoric}.
+Uncertainties arising from noise in the data regardless of the model are called \emph{aleatoric}.
 Uncertainties originating from the model choice and parameter fitting are referred to as \emph{epistemic}.
-This differentiation also has practical reasons, since epistemic uncertainty is reducible - e.g. by using more data - while aleatoric uncertainty, as an inherent property of the data, is not.
+This differentiation also has practical reasons, since epistemic uncertainty is reducible - e.g. by using more data - while aleatoric uncertainty, as a property of the data, is not.

-The predominant research direction for determining a holistic framework for both aleatoric and epistemic uncertainty is \ac{bdl} \cite{mackay1992practical,hinton1993keeping}.
-However, scaling BDL successfully to neural networks of practical size remains an open research question.
-Although recent research proposed various scalable approaches \cite{hernandez2015probabilistic,kingma2015variational,gal2016dropout,zhang2017noisy, teye2018bayesian,postels2019sampling}, they still fall short of delivering a widely adopted practical solution.
-Moreover, the quality of the resulting posterior distribution, in particular for scalable approximations, is open for debate \cite{osband2016risk, wenzel2020good}.
+The predominant holistic framework for both aleatoric and epistemic uncertainty is \ac{bdl} \cite{mackay1992practical,hinton1993keeping}.
+However, scaling BDL to neural networks of practical size remains an open research question.
+Although recent research proposed various scalable approaches \cite{kingma2015variational,gal2016dropout,zhang2017noisy,postels2019sampling}, they still fall short of delivering a widely adopted practical solution.
+Moreover, the quality of the resulting posterior distribution, in particular for scalable approximations, is open to debate \cite{osband2016risk, wenzel2020good}.

-Recent research utilized information extracted from the distribution of a neural network's latent representations for the task of detecting \ac{ood} samples \cite{ruff2018deep, papernot2018deep, Mandelbaum2017-ti, lee2018simple, alemi2018uncertainty, Blum2019-eh, van2020simple}.
-Moreover, density estimates of latent distributions have been implied to yield epistemic uncertainty \cite{alemi2018uncertainty, van2020simple}.
-This is a promising avenue, since it allows bypassing scalability issues of \ac{bdl} by estimating the probability density in the lower-dimensional latent space.